 To get us started on the Energy Efficiency […]

 Energy efficiency assessments can be performed in several different ways – each with their own strengths & weaknesses.
 Firstly, there is the Deemed-To-Satisfy (DTS) Energy Efficiency Building Solution.
-To achieve compliance through a DTS assessment, all separate elements of the […]Read More
+To achieve compliance through a DTS assessment, every individual element of the […]Read More

 Our Energy Efficiency Reports are written to provide an accurate & concise summary of how your building compares to the National Construction Code Performance Requirement and they include the Design Compliance Certificate (Form 15 in Queensland).
 They’re created with the […]Read More

 When fibre roof insulation is compressed (to fit into a tight space, squished underneath purlins or even by a retaining mesh), its R-value decreases.
 This change isn’t a simple linear reduction, but a complex curve that’s different for each material.

 What’s a Star Rating worth?
 How can you estimate the cost of electricity for heating & cooling your home from a House Star Rating?
 Is it even possible?
 It is, but it requires a little work.
 You’ll need to find […]Read More

 JV3 Assessments are a complicated beast & not many Building Thermal Assessors know how to do them correctly.
 How do you check the validity of your Energy Efficiency Report to verify it’s correct?
 What conditions should apply to the assessment?